April 22, 2021

 Jay: I've got little, little kids.
 We eat at like 5:00 p.m.
 You probably eat at what, like 7:00 or 8:00?

 Ben: Yeah.
 We eat around 7:00 or 8:00, yeah, like 7:30, 8:00.
 Yeah.
 Late dinners just because it's more conducive to our big glorious family dinners that we have.
 So, circadian rhythm be screwed.
 I'm whipping off my blue light blocking glasses and eating light just because it renders my life far more enjoyable.
-So, there's something to just enjoying life also and not being starved, hungry, cold, and drive-less for 160 years that you've hacked for your life on this planet.
+So, there's something to just enjoying life also and not being starved, hungry, cold, and libido-less for 160 years that you've hacked for your life on this planet.

 Anyways though, here's another snippet of ridiculousness.
 So, there was an article in the Wall Street Journal, and the article was about different ways that we could enhance immune system health, especially during the era of COVID.
 And one of the suggestions was to bring the outside in, to bring the outside in.
 And this was based off of studies of the indoor environments at the Finnish Institute for Health and Welfare where they packed a thin layer of microbial-rich soil from rural areas of Finland into rugs, and then place those rugs into homes.
 And they found that microbes got distributed through the air in the home over the course of several weeks.
 Thus, increasing the diversity of the indoor microbiota, increasing the microbial richness in home spaces, and basically creating a scenario in which there were more beneficial microbes indoors by basically bringing dirty carpets and dirty rugs into the house.